uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 **A square image at actual size and with a bottom caption.**
 Loaded from the latest version of image on GitHub.
 ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/Ray/CAPlot.png "Square image"){#fig:square-image}

+![
+**A square image at actual size and with a bottom caption.**
+Loaded from the latest version of image on GitHub.
+](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/Ray/CAPlot2.png "Square image"){#fig:square-image}